Pacific-salmon-assess/yukon-chinook/README.md

 # yukon-chinook
-Eventual home of an integrated multi-Conservation Unit run-reconstruction and spawner-recruitment model for Canadian-origin Yukon Chinook
+Eventual home of a multi-CU integrated run-reconstruction and spawner-recruitment model that explicitly accounts for changes in the size, age, and sex of spawners over time.